isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2300.md

 ---
-title: vTrak Version 1.4 - 10 VEHICLES
+title: The unique thing about iDee InfoCom as a solution provider is our ability to understand our customer needs and provide them with a Total Solution incorporating Wireless and Radio Frequency Technology.
+Beyond the above, iDee InfoCom also provides a full spectrum of Automation solutions for Meter Reading, RFID, Field Service, Barcoding and more.
 permalink: /productivity-solutions-grant/solutionrepo/solution2300
 ---

 ### Description

-The unique thing about iDee InfoCom as a solution provider is our ability to understand our customer needs and provide them with a Total Solution incorporating Wireless and Radio Frequency Technology.
-Beyond the above, iDee InfoCom also provides a full spectrum of Automation solutions for Meter Reading, RFID, Field Service, Barcoding and more.
+200919057R

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/IDEE_INFOCOM_20200355_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria